 Many B12 patients look pale and have a slight yellow tinge in the whites of their eyes and in their skin.
-This basically happens due to the improper production of the red blood cells and causes an anemic condition called Megaloblastic anemia.
+This basically happens due to the improper production of the red blood cells and causes an anaemic condition called Megaloblastic anaemia.
 In this condition, the red blood cells produced in the bone marrow are large and fragile and are unable to divide.
 Since they are too large they cannot pass out of the bone marrow and into the bloodstream for circulation.
 Without an adequate number of red blood cells circulating in the blood, the skin appears pale and yellow.

 Tiredness and Fatigue